svengo/docker-tor/README.md

 Use environment variables for basic configuration:

-``docker run -d -p 9001:9001 -p 9030:9030 --name tor -v /data/tor:/data -e "NICKNAME=MyDockerTorNode" -e "CONTACTINFO=foo@example.com" -e svengo/tor``
+``docker run -d -p 9001:9001 -p 9030:9030 --name tor -v /data/tor:/data -e "NICKNAME=MyDockerTorNode" -e "CONTACTINFO=foo@example.com" svengo/tor``

 ### Environment Variables

 svengo/tor uses several environment variables to generate the ``torrc-defaults``-file, the variables are set to reasonable defaults (see below).
-You can edit ``/data/torrc`` to your needs after the first run .
+You can edit ``/data/torrc`` to your needs after the first run.

 #### ORPORT